Turandot: Act 3

 When Timur warns that the gods will be offended by Liù's death, the crowd becomes subdued, very afraid and ashamed.
 The grieving Timur and the crowd follow Liù's body as it is carried away.
 Everybody departs, leaving the Prince and Turandot alone.
 He reproaches Turandot for her cruelty (Duet – The Prince, Turandot: "Principessa di morte" – "Princess of death"), then takes her in his arms and kisses her in spite of her resistance.
 (Note: Here Puccini's work ends.
 The remainder of the music for the premiere was completed by Franco Alfano.)

 The Prince tries to persuade Turandot to love him.
 At first, she feels disgusted, but after he kisses her, she feels herself becoming more ardently desiring to be held and compassionately loved by him.
-She admits that ever since she met the Prince, she realized she both hated and loved him.
+She admits that ever since she met the Prince, she realised she both hated and loved him.
 She tells him to ask for nothing more and to leave, taking his mystery with him.
 The Prince, however, then reveals his name: "Calaf, son of Timur – Calaf, figlio di Timur", thereby placing his life in Turandot's hands.
 She can now destroy him if she wants (Duet – Turandot, Calaf: "Del primo pianto").